MicrosoftDocs/azure-docs/articles/ai-services/openai/includes/dall-e-studio.md

 To access Azure OpenAI Studio, browse to https://oai.azure.com/ and sign in with the credentials associated with your Azure OpenAI resource.
 During or after the sign-in workflow, select the appropriate directory, Azure subscription, and Azure OpenAI resource.

-From the Azure OpenAI Studio landing page, select **DALL·E (Preview) playground** to use the image generation APIs.
+From the Azure OpenAI Studio landing page, select **DALL·E playground (Preview)** to use the image generation APIs.

 ## Try out image generation